Mbappe’s late penalty gives edgy Real Madrid 2-1 win over Rayo Vallecano

 Eduardo Camavinga headed against the post as Arbeloa’s side turned the screw, before nine minutes of stoppage time were added on.

-With the clock ticking down Madrid were awarded a penalty when Nobel Mendy clumsily fouled Brahim Diaz, and La Liga’s top scorer Mbappe dispatched it to snatch three points for his side.
+With the clock ticking down, Madrid were awarded a penalty when Nobel Mendy clumsily fouled Brahim Diaz, and La Liga’s top scorer Mbappe dispatched the ball to snatch three points for his side.

 Rayo finished the match with nine men after Chavarria was shown a second yellow card for shoving Rodrygo Goes.